andrewarrow/t1m3l1n3/README.md

 the rules?
 It's the person with the $5 credit card bill's decision.
 There will be certain community standards some chains allow.

+# So anyone can take my username for themselves in a new node?

+Yes, but they would be all alone, claiming to be you in a node that no one else agrees is valid.

+# What if a bunch of people agree it's valid?

+Then yes, there is competition for your username.
+The same way the username "goodname" on twitter is in competition for "goodname" on another social media site.

+# Which one wins?

+They both co-exist but you vote with your attention and your wallet.
+You can choose to accept the CLT chain where most of your friends are.
+You can chose to spend your $5 a month node on the chain you like.
+You can even get two nodes and spend $10 a month or as much as you want.

+# So how many chains are there?

+A lot.
+Most of them small.
+Over time only a few will dominate the scene as "the big chains" and you can probably guess there will be one that leans left politically and one that leans right.
+Is there a center one?
+Sure.
+Is there more than one center one?
+Sure.
+When you see something that offends you, define your own guidelines and break off into a new chain.

+# What about illegal content or hate speach?

+Read your contract with digitalocean or whoever you are renting your $5 a month server from.
+I woudln't want illegal content on my server!
+When you are in a major chain, certain messages are flagged for violations and removed.
+Can everyone agree on which messages MUST be removed?
+No. Can a bunch of people agree on some basic guidelines?
+Yes.

+# Can you detach your name/public key from one node and move to another?

+Yes, when someone installs the CLT client for the first time, they are given the default chain.
+But you can configure your client to speak to another chain.
+Think of some very popular blogger like Matt Taibbi.
+You know where the REAL Matt Taibbi is blogging from right?
+At the time of writing this (March 2021) it's substack.
+But if he were to suddenly abandon that account and appear somewhere else, you'd follow that new Matt Taibbi account on some other chain.

+# Where does my $5/mo go, to the universe or node creator?

+It goes to digitalocean or aws or any cloud provider you want to use to rent a server that has CPU, RAM, Internet Access, and hard drive space.
+With one node you are the sysop for 64 people.
+You are paying the bill for these 64 people to talk and follow each other you are part of this decentralized social media system.
+The whole point is if many individuals pay the hosting costs, there is no one big company paying ALL the hosting and therefore making ALL the rules.